-Undergraduates who intended to pursue a graduate degree complete their undergraduate degree and an M.B.A., M.P.A., Master of Accounting, or Master of Financial Management degree in five years with Drake's accelerated programs.
+Undergraduates who intended to pursue a graduate degree complete their undergraduate degree and an M.B.A., M.P.A., or Master of Accounting degree in five years with Drake's accelerated programs.
 In an accelerated program, students begin graduate courses after having completed 90 undergraduate credits, typically during their fourth and fifth years.
 Accelerated programs are open to any undergraduate major.